nathankong/robustness_primary_visual_cortex/README.md

 7. Navigate to `robust_spectrum/configs/` and modify the directories found in each configuration file if training models is desired (read the description at the top of the configuration file first).

+Note: In the below, `/PATH/TO/IMAGENET/` is a directory containing the ImageNet images in JPEG format.
+The directory structure is: `/PATH/TO/IMAGENET/{train,val}/CATEGORIES/*.JPEG`.

 ### Neural Predictions on Macaque V1 data

 1. `cd robust_spectrum/neural_predictions`
 2. Run (for example): `CUDA_VISIBLE_DEVICES=0 python neural_fit_wrapper.py --neural-dataset cadena_all
---num-splits 20 --results-dir ./ --imagenet-dir /PATH/TO/IMAGENET/VAL/ --model-arch alexnet --map-type pls --memmap-dir ./ --njobs 5 --trained`
+--num-splits 20 --results-dir ./ --imagenet-dir /PATH/TO/IMAGENET/ --model-arch alexnet --map-type pls --memmap-dir ./ --njobs 5 --trained`

 The above command would use GPU 0 to extract features from a trained AlexNet.
 Twenty train-test splits would